Farama-Foundation/ViZDoom/doc/DoomGame.md

 Changed in 1.1.0

 Returns [`GameState`](Types.md#gamestate) object with the current game state.
-If the current episode is finished `nullptr/null/None` will be returned.
+If the current episode is finished, `nullptr/null/None` will be returned.

 See also:
 - [`Types: GameState`](Types.md#gamestate)